 No one will be surprised to read the Duchess opted for a design by Alexander McQueen, the brand’s Peplum Coat.

-The piece is done in a silk/wool twill; I’m wondering if Kate’s is actually a white, or if it merely the lighting that makes it look brighter than the ivory seen online.
+I’m wondering if Kate’s is actually white, or if it is merely the lighting that makes it look brighter than the ivory seen online.
 The coat remains available in very limited sizes at Net-a-Porter, where it is discounted by 50% to a price of $1538.